mattkumar/blog/content/post/2023-07-04-azure/index.markdown

 It turns out I needed to use the `AzureAuth` package first, whose sole focus is on establishing authentication with services on Azure using Active Directory.
 OK, so game plan.
 Use `AzureAuth` to "connect", get a token 🌕, then pass it to functions in `AzureStor` to do operations like read/write/list.
 Once I could do this, I was confident my app would work in it's entirety. ✔️

 This task in reality took quite a bit of time to map 🕵.
 Remember, I don't speak Azure.
-I also don't expect the DevOps engineers 👷 to be familiar with this R package and support it.
+I also don't expect the DevOps engineers 👷 to be familiar with this R package nor support it.
 Enter growing pains 😭 🏋️‍♀️ 👨‍🔧.

-In the end we did get it mapped out, some parameters / settings more obvious than others, and I could finally read local Azure file containers on my local session 🎉
+In the end we did get it mapped out, some parameters / settings more obvious than others, and I could finally read Azure File Containers hosted on the platform in my local R instance. 🎉

 Here is the function I used: